lzwjava/lzwjava.github.io/original/2025-07-13-regret-live-father-en.md

 Another big argument that hurt me was when I was playing with Arduino and a breadboard.
 My father saw it and criticized me, saying I should be preparing for exams to get an associate degree because I dropped out of my bachelor's program 10 years ago.
 We have had too many arguments about this dropout and the degree issue.

 I have to say that the essays Paul Graham wrote encouraging people to drop out and create startups are not responsible, at least for young Chinese people.
 [After Credentials](https://paulgraham.com/credentials.html).
 For himself, he got a bachelor's from Cornell and master's and PhD degrees from Harvard University.
+A lot of his essays he wrote are just to encourage most ambitious young people in their 20s to apply to his Y Combinator.
+It seems well-intentioned to encourage people to earn enough money first and retire early, in a short period to earn a lifetime's expenses.
+But actually, that is not for everyone.
+For myself, as a Chinese person who just enrolled in Beijing Forestry University instead of Stanford or Harvard, I regret not seeing the other side of his ideas before.

+I printed out his blog to read carefully when I was in high school in the early 2010s.
+The startup seed he planted in me is huge.
+For himself, he seems not to lose anything by doing that.
+Y Combinator wants to put $100k or $250k into tens or hundreds of startups in its first batch.
+His model is okay.
+He made a platform just like crypto or stock; no matter whether people win or lose, he will always profit.
+Y Combinator should be transparent about some of its failures and some miserable lives of founders who failed hard.
+By encouraging people to work hard, somehow he wrapped risks in this sweet clothing, which is really dangerous.
+His behavior is like Elon Musk's advocacy to deliver autopilot to people.
+Some of the users got killed because the autopilot was not mature.

+For myself, my startup journey actually resulted in no loss of money for me.
+I did it for like 4 years: cofounded for half a year, and did my own startup for 3.5 years.
+My company lost half a million and earned back half a million CNY to give back to investors.
+That's an acceptable ending, and I learned so much and had such intensive life experiences, which I am grateful for.

+But the point is that lacking a bachelor's degree made me rejected by a lot of Chinese companies, especially in a hard economy.
+They often don't have patience for those who graduated from 211 or 985 universities, let alone those who dropped out.
+You can say it is a problem of Chinese companies instead of those in the USA.
+But Paul Graham didn't warn me about this.

+For me now, as my critical thinking is much better, I can see that his Lisp or programming skill is not as good as most people thought; his level is below Daniel P. Friedman and R. Kent Dybvig.

 So, because of this, I somehow pursued my hobby projects while my father criticized me about it.
 I felt grieved, and it was painful.